ziutek/ziutek.github.io/_posts/2018-03-30-go_on_very_small_hardware.md

 This is where I finish the first part of this article.
 You should know that this part didn't show you the most important thing in Go language, *interfaces*.

 Gorutines and channels are only nice and convenient syntax.
-You can easy replace them with your code - not easy but feasible.
+You can replace them with your own code - not easy but feasible.
 Interfaces are the essence of Go, and that's what I will start with in the next part of this article.

 We still have some free space on Flash.